-Since French is the part of most School and College curriculum, More than 1 lakh students are studying French in Delhi / NCR only.
-Add other Indian cities, the number will be staggering high.
+Since French is part of most School and College curriculum, More than 1 lakh students study French in Delhi / NCR only.
+Add other Indian cities, and the number will be staggering high.

-Many multinational companies use French as their working language in a wide range of sectors (fashion, education, banking and finance, export and import, traveling, retailing, education, automotive, luxury goods, aeronautics, etc.).
+Many multinational companies use French as their working language in a wide range of industries.
+It includes fashion, education, banking and finance, export and import, traveling, retailing, education, automotive, luxury goods, aeronautics, etc.

 2. German (Deutsch)

 Even though German is not widely spoken, such as French, Spanish, Arabic, or Chinese.

-- ii) Germany is an economic powerhouse and the ability to speak German offers plenty of job opportunities in many big German companies such as Volkswagen, BASF, Daimler, BMW, Bosch, Siemens, etc. German is a top choice in the field of Science, Engineering, Automobile, etc.
+- ii) Germany is an economic powerhouse.
+And the ability to speak German offers plenty of job opportunities in many big German companies such as Volkswagen, BASF, Daimler, BMW, Bosch, Siemens, etc. German is a top choice in the field of Science, Engineering, Automobile, etc.